ultravideo/uvgRTP/examples/README.md

 This directory contains a collection of commented and functioning examples that demonstrate the usage of uvgRTP.

+## Building the examples

+Compile the library according to instructions in [BUILDING.md](../BUILDING.md).
+Follow either Visual Studio or Linux compilation instructions below:

+### Visual Studio compilation

+Navigate to `uvgRTP/build/examples` and open the `uvgrtp_examples.sln` with Visual Studio, through which you can build the individual example programs.

+### Linux and MinGW compilation

+Navigate to `uvgRTP/build/examples` and compile the programs with the `make` command.

 ## Basic RTP examples

 [How to create a simple RTP sender](sending.cc) (Pair with one of the receiver examples)